AdobeDocs/pass.en/help/authentication/proxy-mvpd-webserv.md

 For a request to be considered valid, it must respect the following rules:

-– The request header must contain the security Oauth2 access token from [Dynamic Client Registration](dynamic-client-registration.md).
+– The request header must contain the security Oauth2 access token obtained as described in the [Retrieve access token](./dcr-api/apis/dynamic-client-registration-apis-retrieve-access-token.md) API documentation.
 – The request must come from a specific IP address that is has been allowed.
 – The request must be sent over the SSL protocol.